Peter Skene Ogden: Professional life

 After a brief time with the American Fur Company, Ogden joined the North West Company in 1809.
 His first post was at Île-à-la-Crosse, Saskatchewan, in 1810, and by 1814 he was in charge of a post at Green Lake, Saskatchewan, 100 mi south.

 Ogden had frequent run-ins with the rival HBC employees and engaged in physical violence on several occasions.
-In 1816, HBC clerks reported that Ogden killed an Indian who had traded with the Hudson's Bay Company.
-The Indian was "butchered in a most cruel manner", according to HBC officer James Bird.
+In 1816, HBC clerks reported that Ogden killed a Native American who had traded with the Hudson's Bay Company.
+The Native American was "butchered in a most cruel manner", according to HBC officer James Bird.
 Although many in the North West Company viewed this as a necessary part of living in the Northwest, the HBC viewed Ogden as a dangerous man whose actions were deplorable, especially considering his background as the son of a judge.
 Ogden was charged with murder, and the North West Company moved him further west to attempt to avoid any further confrontations with the HBC.
 He served at different posts in modern-day Oregon, Washington, and British Columbia for the next several years.